Snorkeling the Coral Triangle!

 -Hats.
 We cannot stress the importance of a hat in the tropics!

--All of our boats provide items like shampoo, soap, towels, etc. We bring this up because these items represent added weight and if they leak, less-than-fun times during the unpacking stage of the trip.
+-All our boats provide items like shampoo, soap, towels, etc. We bring this up because these items represent added weight or may leak.

 -Lightweight rainwear to protect from the occasional afternoon shower